norhap/PlutoTV/README.md

 <summary>Click to show Relases Notes.</summary>

 # Relases Notes:
+**V3.0.2 - 26.01.2026**
+**Small correction and improvements**
+- Make Components/International.py no longer optional.
+- Add the "Omit promotions from EPG" option.
+- Allow picon directories to be any mounted devices to be selected for picon storage.
+- Add data and code to allow the EPG to be more comprehensively populated with Pluto TV data.
+- Add debug code to allow for the discovery of new Pluto TV types, genres and ratings.
+- Correct the Samsung Live TV mode option URLs.
+- Update version number.

+NOTE: The current Pluto TV genre mappings are still being checked and refined.
+It was decided to publish this update as there are a number of fixes and improvements that we wanted to get out ASAP.
+The genre tables may get further updates in the near future.
+If you find any issues in the mapping data please report the appropriate corrections for consideration.

 **V3.0.1 - 28.10.2025**
 **Small correction and improvements**
 - Correct the Samsung URL.